gregdevore/Projects/README.md

 **AutoPrices_DeVore.pdf**

-This assignment explores some of the basic concepts associated with hypothesis testing using an autombile data set.
+This assignment explores some of the basic concepts associated with hypothesis testing using an automobile data set.
 Tests of normality are applied to the data of interest (price), and significance tests are conducted on the price when stratified by binary and multivariate categories such as fuel type, aspiration type, or style.

 **AutoPrices_Bootstrap_DeVore.pdf**

-This assignment explores some of the basic concepts associated with hypothesis testing using an autombile data set, this type using the bootstrap.
+This assignment explores some of the basic concepts associated with hypothesis testing using an automobile data set, this type using the bootstrap.
 The results are compared with classical parametric methods (t-test, ANOVA, Tukey's HSD), and discrepancies are discussed.

 **Bayesian_Auto_DeVore.pdf**